Faroe Islands: Visual arts

-Faroese visual art is of great importance for the memory of Faroese national identity, as well as for the dissemination of the Faroese visual universe.

-The different periods and expressions of the visual arts meet and complement each other but can also create tension between the past and the present form of expression.

-Faroese stamps designed by Faroese artists are currently on offer.

 The first Faroese art exhibition was held in Tórshavn in 1927.
+The Faroe Islands' National Gallery (Listasavn Føroya), holds a collection of over 2,500 works of Faroese visual art.
+It is located within Viðalundin Park in the capital city of Tórshavn.
+Represented in the collection are paintings, textiles, works on paper, as well as sculpture and installation art.

 Cinema

 Faroese filmmakers have made several short films in recent decades, and Katrin Ottarsdóttir, among others, has directed three feature films, several shorts, and documentaries since her debut in 1989 with Rhapsody of the Atlantic.
 In 2012, the Faroese Geytin Film Award was established.
 These are two film awards that are presented once a year at a film festival at the Nordic House in Tórshavn in December.
-Filmmakers enter their films, and a committee selects up to 10 films, which are screened at the event at the Nordic House.
+Filmmakers enter their films, and a committee selects up to 10 finalists, which are screened at the event at the Nordic House.
 The main prize, worth DKK 25,000 and a statuette, is called Geytin and is awarded by the Nordic House, while the second prize, the Audience Award (Áskoðaravirðislønin), is worth DKK 15,000 and is awarded by the Thorshavn City Council.

 Sakaris Stórá won the first Geytin in December 2012 with the film Summarnátt (Summer Night).
 In February 2014, his film Vetrarmorgun (Winter Morning) won three awards at the Berlinale.
 In 2012, Annika á Lofti won the Audience Award.
 In 2013, Olaf Johannessen won a Robert for Best Supporting Actor in the TV series Forbrydelsen III.
 In 2013, Dávur Djurhuus Geytin won for the short film Terminal, while Jónfinn Stenberg won the Audience Award for the short film Munch.
-In 2014, the same person won both film awards, as Heiðrikur á Heygum won both the Geytin and the Audience Award for the 30-minute horror film Skuld (Guilt).
-Andrias Høgenni won both awards at the Geytin in 2016 for the short film A Crack.
+In 2014, Heiðrikur á Heygum won both the Geytin and the Audience Award for the 30-minute horror film Skuld (Guilt).

-In 2019, he won the top prize at Geytin for the short film Ikki illa meint.
-The same film, which was his graduation film in Super 16, was awarded at the Cannes Film Festival, Semaine de la Critique, and also won Danish film awards such as the Robert for Best Short Film and the Fiction award at the Ekko Shortlist Awards.
+Andrias Høgenni won both awards at the 2016 Geytin for the short film A Crack.
+In 2019, he won the top prize at Geytin for the short Ikki illa meint, which was also awarded at the Cannes Film Festival, Semaine de la Critique, and Danish film awards such as the Robert for Best Short Film and the Fiction award at the Ekko Shortlist Awards.

 In 2014, the Faroese Ministry of Culture received a grant in the Finance Act to provide financial support for Faroese films.
 In 2017, Filmshúsið was established.
 Filmshúsið is located in Sjóvinnuhúsið in Tórshavn.
 They will guide and assist the Faroese film community in marketing Faroese films abroad and assist film productions.
 The Klippfisk film workshop is also located in Sjóvinnuhúsið.
-Klippfisk is supported by the municipality of Tórshavn and works with young film talent, including organizing the annual Nóllywood film school for teenagers.
+Klippfisk is supported by the municipality of Tórshavn and works with young film talent, including organising the annual Nóllywood film school for teenagers.
 Nóllywood is held on the island of Nólsoy, usually during the summer vacations.